Last Update: 11/4/18

 If you are staying in a Florida hotel or resort, odds are that you are visiting Florida from another state or country on business or pleasure or maybe a little of both.
 As a guest of a Florida hotel, you can depend upon the hotel to serve your needs and to keep you safe and secure during your stay – or at least you should be able to do so.

-However, if something should go wrong during your hotel stay (some type of personal injury occurs), Florida has enacted laws to allow you to pursue a legal claim and seek legal redress against the hotel or resort for your damages.
-Unfortunately, the federal judicial system isn’t going to be much help to you because the United States government does not get involved, for the most part, in the relationship between a hotel and a guest when it comes to personal injury and negligence.
+However, if something should go wrong during your hotel stay (some type of personal injury occurs), Florida has enacted laws to allow you to pursue a legal claim and seek legal redress against the hotel or resort for your damages (both economic and non-economic damages).

 Florida hotels of every type (resorts, spas, luxury hotels, executive suites, etc.) must adhere to the regulations established by state agencies, the statutes passed by the Florida legislature, and additional legal requirements imposed upon them as the result of court precedent (in cases ruling on issues of negligence, premises liability, negligent security, etc.).

-Under Florida law, their are duties of safety and security imposed upon hotels and resorts that are not imposed upon other kinds of businesses (say, for example, a shopping mall or a seafood restaurant).
+Under these laws, their are duties of safety and security imposed upon hotels and resorts that are not imposed upon other kinds of businesses (say, for example, a shopping mall or a seafood restaurant).
 Specific legal duties exist under the law for those who offer public accommodation in Florida i.e. keeping guests safe from accidental harm (negligence) as well as from criminal acts (negligent security law).

-Hotels Have a Duty of Reasonable Care Placed Upon It By Florida Law
+Hotels Have a Duty of Reasonable Care Placed Upon Them By Florida Law

 In Florida, a guest enters into a binding contract to pay for lodging at a hotel and the hotel undertakes legal duties distinct from that contract to provide safety to that guest during their stay.
 This is the hotel’s duty of reasonable care.